Girls-Programming-Network/content/README.md

 *We are still in the process of transitioning our content to this new repo, some pieces may not have migrated for each project yet.*

 ## Licences
-Girls' Programming Network licences it's material so that you can use it, share it, remix it.
-Feel free to sell our code but not our content.
+Girls' Programming Network licences it's material so that you can use it, share it, remix it, but not sell.
 Our content is licenced under the [CC BY-NC-SA License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Our software is under the GNU GPL licence for you to do with as you wish.